cloudsofvenus/netbot/README.md

 - You can test this software in a single machine itself, but the ultimate point of this software to deploy the client (bots) on different machines and the server code (CCC) on your machine.
   - **very important** Make sure you modify the CCC server address on the _netbot_client.py_ code, else the bots will not connect to your CCC.
 - More to be added in Wiki section soon.
+- You will need install termcolor, using pip install termcolor